-It is not surprising that this year Context Travel is celebrating their ten-year anniversary.
-They are a company that practices, and deeply believes in, sustainability.
-They’ve even created the Context Travel Foundation for Sustainable Travel and operate as a certified B Corporation a relatively new kind of company which uses the power of business to solve social and environmental problems.
+It is not surprising that this year Context Travel is celebrating its ten-year anniversary.
+They are a company that practices, and deeply believes in sustainability.
+They've even created the Context Travel Foundation for Sustainable Travel and operate as a certified B Corporation a relatively new kind of company that uses the power of business to solve social and environmental problems.

 I was thrilled when owner Paul Bennett agreed to an interview to help celebrate the company's ten years of success.
 Please welcome Paul!

 Ten years, wow!
 How did you start (and where) and in what ways has the company changed (and not changed) in the decade Context Travel has been in existence?